HL7NZ/nhi/input/pagecontent/getPatient.md

 3. The request is either:<br />
  * Validated (Step 4).<br />
  * ALT: Validation failure.
-Interaction Outcome resource returned<br />
+Operation Outcome resource returned<br />

 4. The Patient details are either:<br />
- * Retrieved from the NHI (Step 5).<br />
+ * Retrieved from the NHI (Step 5)<br />
  * ALT: NHI number not found.
-Interaction Outcome resource returned<br />
+Operation Outcome resource returned<br />

 5. The response either:<br />
- * Contains the Patient details and is returned.<br />
+ * Contains the Patient details and is returned<br />
- * ALT: Where an NHI is dormant, a response containing the patient details for the live NHI is returned.
+ * ALT: Where an NHI is dormant, a response containing the patient details for the live NHI is returned

 #### Rules and errors